-Washington DC is one of the most visited travel destinations on the planet.
+Are you looking for some amazing things to do this fall in Washington, DC?
+Well, look no further.
+Washington, DC is one of the most visited travel destinations in the world.
 With cherry blossoms in the spring and ice skating in the winter, the fall season tends to get overshadowed.
-But what you might not know is that with less tourists to get in the way and vibrant fall foliage everywhere you turn, fall in DC is where it’s at.
+But what you might not know is that with fewer tourists to get in the way and vibrant fall foliage everywhere you turn, fall in DC is where it’s at.

 1. Bask in the fall foliage at the National Arboretum.